 We can provide 3D printed prototypes as a part of our consultancy in product development.

-Analtica offers expertise across various fields, led and coordinated by eminent scientists and academics in relevant areas.
+Analtica offers expertise across various fields, which is led and coordinated by its Director, Nachiappan Chockalingam, who is a Professor of Clinical Biomechanics.

-Analtica’s current associates include experts in gait analysis, musculo skeletal conditions, clinical biomechanics, orthopaedics, clinical anatomy, sports biomechanics, wound care, muscle function, sport related injuries, physiotherapy, image reconstruction and forensic science.
+Analtica’s current associates include experts in gait analysis, musculo skeletal conditions, clinical biomechanics, orthopaedics, clinical anatomy, sports biomechanics, wound care, muscle function, sport related injuries, physiotherapy and podiatric biomechanics.